South Sudan rebels say they seize oil hub Bentiu; govt denies it

 By Aaron Maasho and Denis Dumo

-ADDIS ABABA/JUBA Rebels said on Wednesday they had seized the South Sudan oil hub of Bentiu as renewed fighting against government troops entered a third day, but the government said it was still in control of the town.
+ADDIS ABABA/JUBA, Oct 29 Rebels said on Wednesday they had seized the South Sudan oil hub of Bentiu as renewed fighting against government troops entered a third day, but the government said it was still in control of the town.

 Thousands of people have been killed and more than a million have fled their homes since fighting erupted in December, triggered by a power struggle between President Salva Kiir and former Vice President Riek Machar.